arzwa/Whale.jl/docs/notes.md

 3. WGDs should be easy to consider randomly located
 4. we should be able to introduce and remove WGDs efficiently, enabling rjMCMC
 5. reimplement the CCD data structure properly
+6. keep the library simple, only HMC inference provided from within the library
+7. interoperable with Beluga (basically, serve as a model for reimplementation of Beluga)

 The trick with the CCD object, which I also used in Beluga, was to have a single struct that is distributed, containing all the computed stuff that has to be performant and is updated in MCMC like applictions.
 This essentially means keeping a copy at all times of the computed PGM.
 I still think this is quite good, I don't see another approach how we can efficiently recompute these DP matrices and restore the upon rejection.
+However, when using HMC, we do not need this, currently this is some dead weight, but it isn't hurting.

 thinking about (4), we could only introduce WGDs at particular slice boundaries (different from original Whale, where this affected the slices).
 That way we